Allseas turns to Kongsberg Maritime’s hybrid power tech to make its vessels greener

 Offshore contractor Allseas has decided to furnish three vessels with Kongsberg Maritime’s battery technology and intends to pursue hybrid power solutions for its other vessels as well, in a bid to future-proof its fleet by making it greener and more efficient.

-Allseas outlined that Solitaire, “one of the world’s largest and most sophisticated pipelay vessels,” will be the first vessel to be fitted with Kongsberg’s PowerAllocatorTM energy storage solution, which allows the engines to run at increased fuel efficiency and enables full flexibility in power system setups.
+Allseas says that Solitaire, “one of the world’s largest and most sophisticated pipelay vessels,” will be the first vessel to be fitted with Kongsberg’s PowerAllocatorTM energy storage solution, which allows the engines to run at increased fuel efficiency and enables full flexibility in power system setups.
 In line with this, energy storage is available for spinning reserve and power peak load smoothing for all main redundancy groups in both open and closed bus operation, as underlined by the offshore contractor.

 In addition, Audacia and Fortitude will each be fitted with dual-feed Energy Storage Systems (ESS).
-Allseas confirmed that the new systems will be installed in 2023, adding that hybrid solutions for other vessels in its fleet are under development.
+Allseas confirms that the new systems will be installed in 2023, adding that hybrid solutions for other vessels in its fleet are under development.

 Furthermore, the conversion into hybrid vessels underlines the firm’s commitment to reducing its operational footprint by implementing alternative energy sources that drive fuel efficiency and lead to a net-zero future.